GwendolyneFreddy/LCC-Readme/README_EN.md

 This mod is designed to work on all Infinity Engine games.
 This includes: Baldur's Gate: Enhanced Edition (BGEE), Baldur's Gate II: Enhanced Edition (BG2EE), Icewind Dale: Enhanced Edition (IWDEE), Planescape: Torment: Enhanced Edition (PsTEE), and the BGEE Siege of Dragonspear expansion (SoD) ; the original Baldur's Gate (BG), with or without the Tales of the Sword Coast (TotSC) expansion, the original Baldur's Gate II (BG2, or just SoA), with or without the Throne of Bhaal (ToB) expansion ; the conversion projects Baldur's Gate Trilogy (BGT), Baldur's Gate Tutu (Tutu), Icewind Dale-in-Baldur's Gate II (IWD-in-BG2), and Enhanced Edition Trilogy (EET) ; the original Icewind Dale (IWD) with or without either of its expansions, Heart of Winter (HoW) and Trials of the Luremaster (TotLM), Icewind Dale II (IWD2), the original Planescape: Torment (PsT).

+MYMOD is a <acronym title="Weimer Dialogue Utility">WeiDU</acronym> mod, and therefore should be compatible with all WeiDU mods. [facultatif : It has been tested on several different installations, and has so far worked perfectly.]
+However, we cannot test every single one.
+[Choisir une formule parmi les suivantes :] If you do encounter any bugs, please contact <a href="https://www.baldursgateworld.fr/lacouronne/Auteur.html">AUTHOR</a> or alternatively post on the forums.
+If you encounter any bugs, please report them on the forum!

+<p>Though I am striving to make MYMOD compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
+Below are the ones discovered thus far:</p>
+- mod 1
+- mod 2
+- ...

-<p>You are strongly recommended to also download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.</p><br>
+You are strongly recommended to also download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>